Cellular-Semantics/omer_gene_tumour_gene_list/README.md

 Outputs:

  - deepsearch_caroline: Review this first.
 Deepsearch with improved referencing
- - deepsearch: deepsearch queries - refs unerliable and limited.
+ - deepsearch: deepsearch queries - API settings => refs unreliable and limited.
  -  pro - queries run without deepsearch.
+Well referenced but likely to have nore hallucinations.
  -  PaperQA_Crow_Manual - manually added example of [PaperQA](https://platform.futurehouse.org/) Crow search.
 Appears to be high quality and well referenced (including text extracts from papers).
 We may switch to this in future but more work needed to autoamte.

 Next steps: Run KG agent across results.